R/V Kilo Moana

 The Ship’s Library houses a small collection of novels, reference texts, atlas and SDS sheets for your perusing pleasure.
 There are also two public computers in this space as well as a copy machine/network printer.

 A wall of movies and games are available in the lounge.
-Anyone is welcome to use this space, but please be quite and respectful.
-The ship also has a media server which hosts a wide array of movies, books, and TV shows.
-Ask OTG for help accessing the media server.
+Anyone is welcome to use this space, but please be quiet and respectful.

 Science Party Staterooms